pbakota/java-realtime-board/README.md

 Implemented features:

-* Multi board real-time collaboation canvas that manages basic shapes on board
+* Multi-board real-time collaboration canvas that manages basic shapes on board
 * Simple on-site chat per board
-* RPC API calls as replacement for REST endpoints
+* RPC API calls as a replacement for REST endpoints

-The solution assume that you already have installed the required core services and those are:
+The solution assumes that you already have installed the required core services and those are:

 * MongoDB
 * RabbitMQ (with STOMP plugin)